A Study on the Origin of Christianity

 Around the same time, a collection of sayings with little context could have been written near Galilee.
 Some of them could originate from a leader/founder of a counter-culture movement around 30 CE in Galilee.
 But there is no crucifixion, death and resurection and almost no stories including no miracles until the last layer.

-In this mythic paradigm, we estimate the probability that such a figure exists at around 1/3.
-However, whoever was this Q Jesus (if it was even his name), he has nothing in common with the Mythical Christ of Paul above, so unrelated to the birth of Christianity.
+In this mythic paradigm, we estimate the probability that such a figure existed at around 1/3.
+However, whoever was this Q Jesus, he has nothing in common with the Mythical Christ of Paul above, so unrelated to the birth of Christianity.

-After the war, most of the apostles of the generation of Paul would be dead, knowing their age and their risky life.
+The Romans destroyed the Temple and burnt Jerusalem.
+After the war, most of the apostles of the generation of Paul would be dead, knowing their age and risky life.

 Following Paul's visions, some attributed to this Christ a couple of new sayings, or shifted his nature towards a figure of the indefinite past.
-But the turning point happened when an unknown member of the sect created a story of this mythical character at a particular date and time on earth.
-The story of Jesus of Nazareth is mainly midrash and folklore and makes little sense without them.
+But the turning point happened when an unknown member of the sect devised a brilliant bit of religious syncretism.
+He created a story of the exalted Pauline Christ at a particular date and time on earth (possibly merging a fictional or not Q founder) and fashionned the passion story whole cloth.
+The story of Jesus of Nazareth is an allegory full of symbolism and midrash.
+It doesn't make sense without its folklore.

 1 & 2 Timothy, Titus, 2 Peter